 Documentation is essential because it strengthens your case if you need to seek legal intervention.

-Consulting with a family law attorney from Graham Family Law should be your next step.
-The legal complexities surrounding unauthorized relocation vary depending on the laws in your state or country.
-An experienced attorney can help you:
+Your next step should be to consult a family law attorney from Graham Family Law.
+The legal considerations for unauthorized relocation differ depending on the laws of your state or country.
+A skilled attorney can assist you by:

 Even if you are the non-custodial parent, you have legal rights to maintain a relationship with your children.
 An unauthorized relocation shouldn’t strip you of these rights.